 He looked at me undeterred, turned on his heels and headed in a direct path towards the playroom.

-It struck me that he didn’t miss a beat when I told him to stop and was already setting his sights back on his little sister.
+It struck me that he didn’t miss a beat when I told him to stop and was already setting his sights back to tormenting his little sister.

 Then I had a light bulb moment.